How the attempted coup in Niger could expand the reach of extremism, and Wagner, in West Africa

 What does this mean for regional security?

-Signaling Niger’s importance in the region where the Russian private military group Wagner also operates, U.S. Secretary of State Antony Blinken visited the country in March to strengthen ties and announce $150 million in direct assistance, calling the country “a model of democracy.”
+Signaling Niger’s importance in the region where Wagner also operates, U.S. Secretary of State Antony Blinken visited the country in March to strengthen ties and announce $150 million in direct assistance, calling the country “a model of democracy.”

-Now a critical question is whether Niger will pivot and engage Wagner as a counterterrorism partner like its neighbors Mali and Burkina Faso, which have kicked out French forces.
-France shifted more than 1,000 forces to Niger after pulling out of Mali last year.
+Now a critical question is whether Niger might pivot and engage Wagner as a counterterrorism partner like its neighbors Mali and Burkina Faso, which have kicked out French forces.
+France shifted more than 1,000 personnel to Niger after pulling out of Mali last year.

+In Niger, “the government has been pretty open in terms of dialogue and engaging both domestically and with international partners,” said Paul Melly, a consulting fellow with the Africa Program at the London-based Chatham House think tank.
+“So quite a lot is at stake here.”

+He said it’s interesting that despite the growing disillusionment with the political elite among many in West Africa, the immediate response to the coup attempt in Niger was a crowd backing the president.

 Niger has been a base of international military operations for years as Islamic extremists have greatly expanded their reach in the Sahel.
 Those include Boko Haram in neighboring Nigeria and Chad, but the more immediate threat comes from growing activity in Niger’s border areas with Mali and Burkina Faso from the Islamic State in the Greater Sahara and the al-Qaida affiliate Jama’at Nusrat al-Islam wal-Muslimin, known as JNIM.